mtumilowicz/go-concurrency-goroutine-workshop/README.txt

 * `WaitGroup`
     * similar to `CountDownLatch` in java
     * use case
-        * one goroutine needs to wait for other goroutines
+        * used to wait for a collection of goroutines to finish executing
         * channel being written by multiple goroutines can be closed only once
 * `Once`
     * use case